thatsmybis/thatsmybis/README.md

 The [restcord](https://packagist.org/packages/restcord/restcord) package is being used for accessing Discord's API.
 As of 2021-09-21, we are using the `dev-develop` branch of restcord and not a proper version number.
 This is because only [dev-develop supports guzzlehttp ^7.0](https://githubmemory.com/repo/restcord/restcord/issues/156), which is a requirement for upgrading to Laravel 8.0.

-# Server Setup
-While this is for a live server and not just local, most of this should apply to a local server as well.
-This list is **not** exhaustive, but should give a general direction to head in:

-1. Install latest LTS (Long Term Support) version of Ubuntu (versions ending in ".04" eg. 20.04)
-2. Install version of PHP specified in `composer.json`. (eg. `php8.2-fpm`)
-    - Configure `php-fpm.ini` (see notes about increasing max input variables)
-3. Install Nginx if not using Apache. (see the PHP upgrade notes in this readme for hints)
-    - Configure Nginx. (add `thatsmybis` to `sites-available` and create a symlink to it in `sites-enabled`)
-4. Clone thatmsbis repo to server.
-(I chose the directory `/var/www/thatsmybis`)
-5. Install Composer. (run `composer install` from the thatsmybis directory)
-6. Create a `.env` and configure it.

 ## Caching

 Redis has been chosen for caching.
 The `CACHE_DRIVER` environment variable will need to be configured appropriately for this to be taken advantage of.